Siege of Meaux: Siege

-Many allies of King Henry were there to help him in the siege.
-Arthur III, Duke of Brittany, recently released from an English prison, came there to swear allegiance to the King of England and serve with his Breton troops.
-Duke Philip III of Burgundy was also there, but many of his men were fighting in other areas:

-In Picardy, Jean de Luxembourg and Hugues de Lannoy, master of archers, accompanied by an Anglo-Burgundian army attacked, in late March 1422 and conquered several places in Ponthieu and Vimeu despite the efforts of troops of Joachim Rouhault Jean Poton de Xaintrailles and Jean d'Harcourt while in Champagne, Count Vaudemont was defeated in battle by La Hire.
+King Henry was aided by several of his ablest commanders, including the duke of Exeter, the earl of Warwick, and the earl of March, but his troops were "threadbare and not easily reinforced from Normandy".
+Arthur III, Duke of Brittany, recently released from an English prison, came there to swear allegiance to the king of England and serve with his Breton troops.
+However, Duke Philip III of Burgundy was preoccupied fighting on his own doorstep, and would not or could not contemplate coming to Meaux, "even to meet Henry in person, for many months."
+In Picardy, Jean de Luxembourg and Hugues de Lannoy, master of archers, accompanied by an Anglo-Burgundian army, attacked in late March 1422 and conquered several places in Ponthieu and Vimeu, despite the efforts of troops led by Joachim Rouhault, Jean Poton de Xaintrailles, and Jean d'Harcourt, while in Champagne, Antoine, Count of Vaudémont, was defeated in battle by La Hire.